wmde/wikibase-release-pipeline/DEVELOPMENT.md

 Tests are organized in suites, which can be found in `test/suites`.
 Each suite runs a series of specs (tests) found in the `test/specs` directory.
 Which specs run by default in each suite are specified in the `.config.ts` file in each suite directory under the `specs` key.

 All test suites are run against the most recently built local Docker images, those with the `:latest` tag, which are also selected when no tag is specified.
-The `deploy` test suite runs against the remote Docker images specified in the configuration in the `./deploy` directory.
+Integration tests depend on configuration from [wmde/wikibase-suite](https://github.com/wmde/wikibase-suite); the cross-repository checkout mechanism is being finalized as part of the repository transition.

 _Note: Builds are currently not performed automatically by tests.
 Make sure you have built against current changes before running tests.
 See [Build](#build) above._